 For those who drive in Wisconsin, auto insurance is a financial responsibility to be taken seriously.
-Top priority should be to have Wisconsin’s minimum insurance requirements.
+Top priority should be to have the Wisconsin Car Insurance, at least the minimum insurance requirements.

 Minimum WI liability insurance requirements: